eclipsevortex/SubVortex.AutoUpgrader/README.md

 > ⚠️ **Important:** It is highly recommended to install the Miner using the Auto Upgrader!

-To manage the Miner manually, refer to the [user guide](./scripts/miner/README.md)
+To manage the Miner manually and/or find out for the logs, refer to the [user guide](./scripts/miner/README.md)

 ## Validator <a id="installation-validator"></a>

 > ⚠️ **Important:** It is highly recommended to install the Validator using the Auto Upgrader!

-To manage the Validator manually, refer to the [user guide](./scripts/validator/README.md)
+To manage the Validator manually and/or find out for the logs, refer to the [user guide](./scripts/validator/README.md)

 ## Other <a id="installation-other"></a>